 Besides these testimonies of antiquity, there are also buildings from both the medieval and Baroque periods that are well worth seeing.
 Beaches are only a short distance away at Lido San Leone and Porto Empédocle.

 Agrigento's main tourist attractions from the Christian era are in the present town center, between the railroad station and the cathedral.
 The ones dating from ancient times are southeast and south of town, extending to the Valley of the Temples and beyond.
-Plan your trip with our list of the top tourist attractions in Agrigento.
+Plan your trip with our list of the top attractions and things to do in Agrigento.